Poverty is powerful -- in the lives of individuals, at the community level, and in a nation with impoverished social spending.

 We are active members of the Caring Across Generations and Robin Hood Tax campaign, and work closely with the National Working Positive Coalition and Positive Women’s Network of the USA on issues of income, jobs and EJ.

 In early March, researchers at the 2014 Conference on Retroviruses and Opportunistic Infections (CROI) revealed a stark 12.1% HIV incidence among young black gay men in Atlanta, Georgia – the highest rate ever measured in any population of a resource-rich nation.
-We turned to Atlanta-based writer and HIV PJA member, Charles Stephens, to weigh in on this […]
+We turned to one of the early strategists of the HIV prevention justice movement, the […]